Migration from Old MTX

 The option --dry

-Please keep in mind that, depending on the number of tenants, the script requires some time to run.
+Keep in mind that, depending on the number of tenants, the script requires some time to run.
 This is important when you consider to run it in combination with the application deployment.

-In addition, you can use the migration script to save the content of the subscribers’ extension projects.
+You can use the migration script to save the content of the subscribers' extension projects.

-Using parameter -d
+With parameter -d

 , you can specify a directory that is used by the script to store the existing, migrated extension projects.